HIPAA Compliance Checklist for 2025

 Choose SOC 2 if:

-- You provide cloud-based services or SaaS solutions and need to assure clients about your security controls.
+- You provide cloud-based services or SaaS solutions.

 - Your customers require independent third-party attestation of your internal controls.